nkitan/api-server-template/README.md

 ## Usage

+Setting up api-server-template is as easy as
+- configuring AXUM.env with details required for connecting to postgres and keycloak
+- configuring .env with DATABASE URL
+- running migrations
-Setting up api-server-template is as easy as configuring .env and AXUM.env, running migrations and running cargo run on the cloned directory
+and finally running cargo run on the cloned directory

 ```sh
 $ git clone https://github.com/nkitan/api-server-template
 $ cd api-server-template